Adult-Gerontology Primary Care Nurse Practitioner

 The Adult-Gerontology Primary Care Nurse Practitioner courses are online; however, some may require intensives that meet on campus one time per semester.

 Flexible plans of study are available and are designed by faculty with individual consideration given to students' goals.
 Students will be given an individualized plan of study appropriate for their role by their academic adviser upon enrollment.
-A post-master's certificate option is available, and an individualized plan of study is developed based upon an evaluation of MSN transcript.
+Note: Post-master's students will be given an individualized plan of study appropriate for their role by their academic advisor upon enrollment.

 For additional general information regarding the Adult-Gerontology Primary Care Nurse Practitioner track, you may email firstname.lastname@example.org or call (601) 815-0124.